alvarosantamariagomez/sari/www/about.md

 This is how I usually estimate the linear trend in a GNSS position time series (the steps may change depending on the series and application):

-1) Upload the series file from your computer using the `browse file` button, or from a remote web server using the `Station`, `Server` and `Product` options, or via a URL query, or from a Unix-like terminal using the [sari.sh script](https://github.com/alvarosantamariagomez/sari/blob/main/scripts/sari.sh).
+1) Upload the series file from your computer using the `browse file` button, or from a remote web server using the `Server`, `Product` and `Station` options, or via a URL query, or from a Unix-like terminal using the [sari.sh script](https://github.com/alvarosantamariagomez/sari/blob/main/scripts/sari.sh).
 2) If loading a series from your computer, set the series format and time units if they are not already set, and `Plot` the series with points (default), lines or points & lines.
 3) Click on the `overview` button to open a new window with the three coordinate components and then select one of the coordinate components in the upper tabs.
 Move the overview window to a secondary screen and leave it open there.
 4) Upload a secondary series to correct the loading displacements (atmospheric, oceanic and hydrology) using the series available at the EOSTLS server.